actualbudget/actual/docs/backup-restore/restore.md

 This should only happen when you're upgrading from a Docker image with the `edge` tag to a stable release, such as `latest`.
 This should not happen in other instances.
 If you find yourself seeing this bug, please submit a bug report.

 **IMPORTANT NOTE**: You *MUST* download a backup of each of your budgets using the process outlined above **before** continuing.
-It's always good practice to backup your data before upgrading to a new verison.
+It's always good practice to backup your data before upgrading to a new version.

 The fix for this is to manually migrate the your sqlite database in the steps outlined below: